CHECKLIST FOR YOUR KUKU CAMPERS ADVENTURE

 If you plan to come between November and February, there are only five hours of sun per day, so don’t forget your flashlights if you don’t want to be plunged into darkness from 4pm.
 At the contrary, during summer, days last a long time.
 Sun goes down only three hours per day and there are 24 hours of natural light per day.
 No worries though, you will find our Kuku’s sleeping masks available at the office.

 Now, you are absolutely ready to come and enjoy your trip here!
+You don't know what to do?
+Check out our article about the things that you must do in Iceland!

 Kuku and Iceland are waiting for you guys!